wapplewhite4/Wearable-LED/README.md

 # Wearable-LED
-Code for running a microcontroller/programming effects on an LED ring.
+Sample code for running a microcontroller/programming effects on an LED ring.